-We plan to initiate a prospective and retrospective natural history study in patients with MYBPC3 mutation-associated cardiomyopathy.
+We also plan to initiate a prospective and retrospective natural history study in patients with MYBPC3 mutation-associated cardiomyopathy by the end of 2021.
 The objective of the natural history study, a non-interventional clinical study that follows patients with MYBPC3 mutations over time, is to characterize the outcomes, burden of illness, risk factors, quality of life, and biomarkers associated with disease progression in patients with cardiomyopathy due to MYBPC3 mutations as well as treatments, procedures, and patient outcomes.